Dangerous Game (1987 film)

 Dangerous Game is a 1987 Australian slasher film directed by Stephen Hopkins.

+The film received a limited release but, in Hopkins' words, "was seen in Cannes by a bunch of Hollywood people" and "was quite a big sort of stylish action film on a small budget" and led to Hopkins being offered the jobs of directing Nightmare on Elm Street Part 5 and Predator 2.

 Plot

 Jack Hayward (Marcus Graham) is a computer hacker who breaks into a department store one night with his friends for thrills.
 They are soon locked in by former cop, turned security guard, Patrick Murphy (Steven Grives) who had recently been suspended from his job because of Jack and his friends.
 This cat-and-mouse game becomes a fight for survival when Tony (John Polson), one of Jack's friends, is murdered by Murphy, and his friends are next.